ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Kaposi sarcoma. Use the menu to see other pages.

 Remission and the chance of recurrence

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the treatments described above, such as antiviral treatment, surgery, chemotherapy, radiation therapy, and immunotherapy, but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as antiretroviral treatment (ART), surgery, chemotherapy, radiation therapy, targeted therapy, and immunotherapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent Kaposi sarcoma.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Recovery from cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

 This diagnosis is stressful, and for some people, advanced cancer is difficult to discuss.
 However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
 Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.